deephaven/deephaven-core/README.md

 Developers interested in tinkering with and modifying source code should build from the source code.
 For detailed instructions on how to do this, see [Build and launch Deephaven](https://deephaven.io/core/docs/tutorials/launch-build).

-If you are not sure which of the two is right for you, you want to use the pre-built images.
+If you are not sure which of the two is right for you, use the pre-built images.

 ### Required Dependencies